Hello, my name is Jason Uechi, and this is my site with essays, opinions and such. The standard disclaimer:

 Professional

-Currently, I am the Senior Vice President of Engineering at The Muse, leading a fantastic team building our products and platform that helps more than 75 million people each year with professional advancement and finding their ideal job match.
+Currently, I am the Chief Technology Officer at The Muse, leading a really wonderfully talented team building our products and platform that helps millions of people each year with professional advancement and finding their ideal job match via The Muse and Fairygodboss.
 With the seismic shifts of quarantine and The Great Resignation, the world of work is evolving like never before: if you're interested in helping people build their career (heck, after all these years in tech leadership, this is mostly all I do!), then definitely reach out to me to chat, or check out our open roles.

 A Few Rather Random Professional Geeky Things You Might Want To Know About Me: